boyle181/Drone-Sim-Project/README.md

 DRONE NUMBER OF TRIPS AND ACCOUNT have a positive relationship

 DRONE NUMBER OF TRIPS AND Distance have a positive relationship

-# BATTERY
-# What does it do?
-Our second feature is the Battery which allows our simulation to keep track of the drones battery.
-# Why is it significantly interesting?
-The reason that this feature is important is because it sets a limitation on the drone’s traveling capabilities.
-The drone only completes the trip if it has enough battery.
-The model is more realistic when the drone can only complete certain trips with its battery limitations.
-Anytime during the trip, if the drone does not have enough battery, it can always stop at a recharge station, recharge, and continue its trip.
-# How does it add to the existing work?
-It adds to existing work because it allows for the already created Drone to have a limit to the number of trips it can complete before having to go to a recharge station
-# Which design pattern did you choose to implement it and why?
-Decorator Pattern because the battery is modified during runtime.
-Similalry, other instances of the same class will not be affected by this(if there were more drone), so the individual object has the modified behavior.
-Through the decorator pattern we were able to add attrbiutes to the decorator dynamically.
-# Instruction to use this new feature (if the new feature is not user interactable, please mention this as well)
-NOT USER INTERACTABLE

-# WALLET
-# What does it do?
-# Why is it significantly interesting?
-# How does it add to the existing work?
-# Which design pattern did you choose to implement it and why?
-# Instruction to use this new feature (if the new feature is not user interactable, please mention this as well)
-NOT USER INTERACTABLE